 She led mom and me over to two men talking very loud to each other in the corner of the living room.

 One said to the other, “Look Dick, Kierkegaard said ‘existence precedes essence’, and Sartre and de Beauvoir are just starting with that axiom and taking it steps further.”

 “I’m not buying it”, said the other, who winked at Molly’s mom as we approached them, “It’s not an axiom in my book, just an unproven theory!
 I’m not much for existentialism, I’m a Hegel dialectic man.”

 “I don’t want to stop your tete a tete here”, Molly’s mom said, “But Dick, I wanted to introduce you to Eric’s wife, Jane Zale.”

-He looked at Molly’s mom and then at my mom and his eyes lit up.
+He looked at Molly’s mom and then at mom and his eyes lit up.

-“We finally do Dick”, mom said, “So tell me how you know Eric.”
+“We finally meet, Dick”, mom said, “So tell me how you know Eric.”

 “Yes.
 Well.
 It’s sort of a semi-secret university men’s club.
 A bunch of guys being guys”, he said.
 “Half naked.
 War paint.
 That sort of thing.
 The less said the better.
 Not really for mixed company.”

 “So Jane” he said pointing at her, “Maybe you can help Lynn and I settle this argument once and for all.
 Have you read de Beauvoir?”